Skip to content

 After 70kilometres the leaders had two minutes 30seconds on the peloton and for the moment were working well together.

-ORICA-BikeExchange began to take the initiative on the front of the bunch on the Alto Alenza climb, bringing the fracturing breakaway group to one minute 30seconds with an immediate injection of speed.
+ORICA-BikeExchange began to take the initiative on the front of the bunch on the Alto Alenza climb, bringing the fracturing breakaway group back to one minute 30seconds with an immediate injection of speed.

 Riders were being shelled from the peloton as they struggled with the new tempo.
 Up the road an attack by Omar Fraile (Dimension-Data) split the group of leaders with Fraile quickly gaining a minute on his former companions.